Tufailahmed-Bargir/dbms/README.md

 ## Future Improvements

 * Improve styling and layout of search input and button
-* Improve styling and layout of pagination buttons
 * Add more detailed code comments
 * Add message when no matches are returned
 * Add Home button to search page